proxict/type-name/README.md

 This library creates a `constexpr` string from the given type.
 For example, `getTypeName<int>()` function returns an "int" string.
 The library depends on [constexpr-string library](https://github.com/proxict/constexpr-string).
+ - Written in C++11
+ - So far, it only works with clang and gcc, I might add a support for more compilers in the future, if I'm not too lazy.

 Integration with CMake
 ----------------------------